Page

 resource_pressurizer

-to the Name text box (Figure 4, Callout 3). - Select Create (Figure 4, Callout 4).
+to the Name text box (Figure 4, Callout 3). - Select Deployment as the Resource type (Figure 4, Callout 4).

 Observe the application build process

 The Topology page will appear.
 The page will display a circular graphic that represents the demonstration application.
-The graphic will display a light-blue circle when it first appears.
+The graphic will display a light blue circle when it first appears.
 This display indicates that the application is building.
 The circle will turn dark blue once the application has finished its build (Figure 5).

 Access performance metrics